openlookeng/hetu-core/hetu-samples/kubernetes/README.md

-Assuming a Hetu docker image already exists, e.g. one built by `/hetu-core/docker/build-local.sh`.
+Assuming an openLooKeng docker image already exists, e.g. one built by `/hetu-core/docker/build-local.sh`.

-Update the [deployment.yaml](./deployment.yaml) file and replace _both_ occurrences of `{{ imageTag }}` with the tag of Hetu docker image.
+Update the [deployment.yaml](./deployment.yaml) file and replace _all_ occurrences of `{{ imageTag }}` with the tag of the docker image.

-### Deploy a Hetu cluster
+### Deploy an openLooKeng cluster

 ```
 kubectl create -f deployment.yaml
 ```

-The cluster consists of 1 coordinator and 2 worker pods in the "hetu" namespace.
+The cluster consists of 1 coordinator and 2 worker pods in the "openlk" namespace.

-### Delete the Hetu cluster
+### Delete the openLooKeng cluster

 ```
 kubectl delete -f deployment.yaml